Apr 24, 2024 • 10 min read

 7. Take a self-guided mural tour

-See all the amazing, quirky, and colorful murals of Austin on a self-guided walking, biking or car tour.
-Some of our favorites include the Greetings from Austin mural in South Austin, the I Love You So Much mural on Jo’s Coffee and the We Rise Mural in East Austin.
-There are so many other murals about town waiting to be admired like a tribute to Tejana singer, Selena, and a famous frog named Jeremiah the Innocent.
+See all the amazing, quirky, and colorful murals of Austin on a self-guided walking, biking or driving tour.
+Some of our favorites include the Greetings from Austin mural in South Austin, the I Love You So Much mural on Jo’s Coffee, and the We Rise mural in East Austin.
+There are many more artworks about town waiting to be admired like a tribute to Tejana singer, Selena, and a famous frog named Jeremiah the Innocent.

 Planning tip: To find the best Austin murals, you can download the Austin Street Art Walk tour from GPSMyCity, refer to the Downtown Mural Bike Tour from the Downtown Austin Alliance Foundation, or check out the Murals of East Austin map from Creative Austin.